Pickle-Pixel/Qubic-Alert-System-QAS/CCF-Funding-Requests/2025-07-02-Qubic-Alert-System-QDAS.md

 **Submitted by:** PicklePixel
 **Date:** 07/02/2025

+> 🟢 **The MVP is already functional and can be rolled out within 1 week of funding.**
+> Your vote helps bring immediate utility to the Qubic ecosystem.

 ## Decision
 > _Option 1: Yes, approve funding._
 > _Option 0: No, I don't want._